What Is Common Stock?

 In today’s market, a P/E ratio that ranges between 20 and 25 is considered acceptable.
 However, the average figure can change over time, depending on investor sentiment and monetary policy factors.

-Investors can buy common stock directly through registered brokerages.
+Investors can buy common stocks directly through registered brokerages.
 Brokers go to the market on their clients’ behalf to purchase the requested stocks, charging a small fee.

 They add the stock to the customers’ account, quoting its real-time market value for reference.